swiftly-solution/documentation/src/docs/scripting/events/gameevents/onachievementearned.md

 ---

 # OnAchievementEarned
-This event is triggered when achievement_earned is triggered
+This event is triggered when achievement_earned is triggered.
 ::: tabs
 @tab Lua
 ```lua